Like a butterfly alighting on your heart

 A third energy in this poem from the evening is the obvious context of ‘the times we are in,’ times when it seems ‘True Believers’ reign in politics and religion, each in service of narrow authoritarian worldviews rather than the wholeness of our beings.

 A fourth energy, as if there were four directions, is the potential and invitation for transformation that embodies itself in the piece, for shedding what no longer serves and stepping into the spiral of ever greater wholeness.
-Truly, in this evolutionary growth, integration, destruction and creativity live as one.
+Truly, in this evolutionary growth, integration, destruction, creativity and rebirth, all live as one.

-The beautiful invitation, extended in the evening’s presentation and later the workshop, was to allow one’s self to ‘come as you are.’
-To meet yourself there, where ever it may be, with a wholehearted embrace; discomforts and all.
-I find this to be a profound invitation and feel it’s energy seeking expressing in the poem as well.
+The beautiful invitation, extended in the evening’s presentation and again later in the workshop, was to allow one’s self to ‘come as you are.’
+To meet yourself there, wherever it may be, with a wholehearted embrace; discomforts and all.
+I find this to be a profound invitation and feel it’s energy seeking expression in the poem as well.

 May you also feel this invitation, ‘like a butterfly alighting on the blossoming flower of your heart.’